shaunroblewis/CursedLFS/README.md

 Instructions for building LFS on top of WSL2

 # 1. Introduction
-The basic outline is to follow the LFS book, but build the initial LFS cross-chain and temp tools on a already existing WSL distro, but inside a seperate virtual disk (VHD).
+The basic outline is to follow the LFS book, specifically the Systemd version, but build the initial LFS cross-chain and temporary tools on an already existing WSL distro, within a separate virtual disk (VHD).
 We will then create a tarball of the root of that VHD and import it as a custom WSL distro.
-We won't need a bootloader, and the instructions for building the Kernel will be different.
-It will requires patches from MS, and will likely be a different version from the LFS book.
-The kernel CAN be built from source using our LFS tools, but the resulting kernel is then shared across all WSL distros.
+Notably, we won’t need a bootloader, and the instructions for building the kernel will differ.
+The kernel will require patches from Microsoft, and it will likely be a different version from the LFS book.
+Although the kernel can be built from source using our LFS tools, the resulting kernel is shared across all WSL distros.

 # 2. Preparing the host system
 ## Host System Requirements